 Legendary screenwriting guru Syd Field says, "A screenplay is a story told with pictures."
 When it comes to a feature film screenplay, you want to be as visual as possible.
 Enter visual metaphors.
 They, of course, serve the golden creed of ‘show, don’t tell.’
 More so, they have the power to condense the essence of your story’s theme into a single image.
 What’s more powerful than that?

 What is a visual metaphor?

 A visual metaphor is a representation of a noun through a visual image that suggests a particular association or similarity.
-You can see these a lot in political cartoons where the metaphoric comparisons is made visual.
-Visual metaphors are closely related to symbols but not exactly the same (the former is meant to compare two ideas in an image, the latter is intended to represent an idea).
+Visual metaphors are closely related to symbols but not exactly the same (the former is meant to compare two ideas in an image, the latter represents an idea).

 Ask anyone, film is a visual medium.
 Especially as screenwriters, it’s vitally important to translate our story into visuals.
-Many times, this is accomplished through visual metaphor.
+Many times, this is accomplished through visual comparison.